9 cybersecurity tips for staff working remotely

 Be on the lookout for Phishing

-Whilst phishing has evolved to use complex techniques, there are a couple of key indicators which if you learn and keep in mind you can drastically reduce your chances of being phished.
+Whilst phishing has evolved to use complex techniques, there are a couple of key indicators which, if you learn and keep in mind, you can drastically reduce your chances of being phished.
 Here’s a couple of our favourites!

 Leaving your device?
 Lock it

-And last by not least, locking your machine is a basic but easy-to-forget step.
+Last but not least, locking your machine is a basic but easy-to-forget step.
 Even if you are stepping away for a second, make locking your device part of your routine before leaving the desk.
 This will be beneficial when returning to the office.
 It’s a simple part of security that will pay off!

 If your business is looking for cyber security support for remote working, get in touch, we would love to hear from you!